Human trafficking in Romania: Protection (2010)

-Prevention
+Prevention (2010)

 Romania maintained its efforts to raise awareness during the reporting period.
 The government conducted a public campaign to raise awareness about sex trafficking entitled "The Two-Faced Man".
 This campaign reached an estimated audience of 620,000 and ran for three months, consisting of advertisements for television and radio and posters displayed on public transportation.
 The government also conducted an awareness campaign targeted at approximately 30,000 school children and 530 teachers.
 The government concluded its demand reduction campaign targeted at clients of potential victims of forced prostitution and forced labor in June 2009.